tonykim07/fNIRS/firmware/README.md

 3. **Clean the project, then click Build to compile the project**

-4. **Connect an STLINK or STM32 Nucleo to the fNIRS ECU programming header and click Run to flash the board**
+4. **Connect an STLINK or STM32 Nucleo to the fNIRS ECU programming header (SWD Programming) and click Run to flash the board**